CBell045/CBell045/README.md

 # Hi, I'm Chad Bell 👋

 I'm a Data Consultant, Data Engineer, and Python enthusiast.
-If you need help with dashboards, AI/ML, or pipelines, let me know!
+If you need help with dashboards, AI/ML, or data wrangling, let me know!

 ## About Me

-I was raised in a family of entrepreneurs, which ignited my passion for helping small businesses build pipelines and visualize their data.
+I was raised in a family of entrepreneurs, which ignited my passion for helping businesses build pipelines and visualize their data.
 I also love my family, playing frisbee, and serving in my church.

 - **Location:** Phoenix, AZ
 - **Age:** 23